About the We Love Crawfish Website

 About the Authors

-Our ancestors are all of Cajun or French descent, and our family roots are from the Bayou Lafourche area and nearby towns of Paincourtville, Napoleonville, Plattenville and Labadieville in South Louisiana.
-We are a blend of Boudreaux, Fremin, Gautreaux, Thibodeaux, Prejean, and Bourg.
+Our ancestors are all of Cajun or French descent who arrived in Louisiana in 1785, and our family roots are from the Bayou Lafourche area and nearby towns of Paincourtville, Napoleonville, Plattenville and Labadieville in South Louisiana.
+We are a blend of Fremin, Bourg, Boudreaux, Gautreaux, Thibodeaux, and Prejean.
+Looking back into our ancestry, we have relatives named Aucoin, Herbert, LeBlanc, Jaunet and Girror.
 My grandfather worked in the sugar cane fields along the bayou and my father in the sawmills in White Castle.

 There are so many fascinating things about Louisiana, including its legendary Louisiana cuisine.